 There follows in this Official Statement descriptions of the Bonds and certain information regarding the District and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the District's Financial Advisor, Specialized Public Finance Inc., San Antonio, Texas.
+Copies of such documents may be obtained upon request from the District's Financial Advisor, Specialized Public Finance Inc., San Antonio, Texas by electronic mail or upon payment of reasonable copying, handling, and delivery charges.

-This Official Statement speaks only as to its date, and the information contained herein is subject to change.
-A copy of the final Official Statement pertaining to the Bonds will be deposited with the Municipal Securities Rulemaking Board at www.emma.msrb.org.
-See "CONTINUING DISCLOSURE OF INFORMATION" herein for a description of the District's undertaking to provide certain information on a continuing basis.
+This Official Statement speaks only as of its date, and the information contained herein is subject to change.
+Copies of the Official Statement will be deposited with the Municipal Securities Rulemaking Board ("MSRB"), through its Electronic Municipal Market Access ("EMMA") system.
+See "CONTINUING DISCLOSURE OF INFORMATION" for a description of the District's undertakings to provide certain information on a continuing basis.

-DESCRIPTION OF THE DISTRICT . . .
-The District is a political subdivision of the State located in Bexar County, Texas.
-The District is governed by a seven-member Board, the members of which serve staggered three-year terms with elections being held in November of each year.
-Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
-The Board delegates administrative responsibilities to the Superintendent who is the chief administrative officer of the District.
+DESCRIPTION OF THE DISTRICT...
+The District is a political subdivision of the State located in Guadalupe County, Texas.
+The District is governed by a seven-member Board of Trustees (the "Board"), the members of which serve staggered three-year terms with elections being held in November of each year.
+Policy-making and supervisory functions are the responsibility of, and are vested in, the Board delegates administrative responsibilities to the Superintendent who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
-The District covers approximately 199 square miles in Bexar County.
-See "APPENDIX A - General Information Regarding the District."
+The District encompasses a total of approximately 370 square miles (see "APPENDIX B - General Information Regarding the District").